Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 5 Desember 2024 01.36.44 UTC
+- WIB: Kamis, 5 Desember 2024 02.23.47 UTC
-- WITA: Kamis, 5 Desember 2024 02.36.44 UTC
+- WITA: Kamis, 5 Desember 2024 03.23.47 UTC
-- WIT: Kamis, 5 Desember 2024 03.36.44 UTC
+- WIT: Kamis, 5 Desember 2024 04.23.47 UTC

 Kutipan Inspiratif:
-"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."
+"Man's nature is not essentially evil.
+Brute nature has been know to yield to the influence of love.
+You must never despair of human nature."

-Kategori: success
+Kategori: nature